KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ---

-## Add a new glossary term to a term base while translating
+## Add a new term to a term base while translating

 This task describes how to add a new term to an existing term base directly during translation in memoQ.